Leonarda2g/PHAsteroids/README.md

 # PHAsteroids

 ## About the package
 `PHAsteroids` is a `Python3` package intended to predict the positions during time of the asteroids and to compare with NASA Jet Propulsion Laboratory data.
-A PHA (Potentially Hazardous Asteroid) is defined as an asteroid that has a probability of hitting the Earth of $\approx 10^{-6}$ (i.e. One in a million)
+A PHA (Potentially Hazardous Asteroid) is defined as an asteroid that has a probability of hitting the Earth of $\approx 10^{-6}$ (i.e. One in a million).

 The position of an asteroid can be modeled as an [Multivariate Normal Distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) of the orbital elements $(e,\space tp,\space\Omega,\space\omega,\space i)$ and their uncertainties (standard deviations).
 The purpose of the package is, given an asteroid (for example 2021EU as shown below) and a date, extract the distribution parameters $(\vec{\mu},\space\hat{\Sigma})$ predict the position of the asteroid at the given date, and compare with the data given by the NASA JPL (WIP).